 If color is your thing, don't be afraid to embrace it.
-Whether it's decorating your tree with brightly colored baubles, or dressing your mantelpiece with vivid-hued pampas grass, be bold and release your inner Christmas artist.
+Whether it's decorating your tree with brightly hued baubles or dressing your mantelpiece with vivid-hued pampas grass, be bold and release your inner Christmas artist.
 Get ready for some Christmas crafts by DIY-ing string lights on your tree.

 'Don't be afraid to bring a glamorous tone with jewel shades of emerald, indigo, and fuchsia to your free,' says Abi Wilson of Habitat, says.

 'The main rule for Christmas decorating is to have fun with it,' says Connor Prestwood, interior designer at Dowsing & Reynolds.
 'Use your decorations as a tool to express yourself and to create a feeling of warmth and comfort during the Christmas period; ultimately it’s about what themes and ideas make you happy.
 Don’t follow trends or traditions just because you feel like you have to.'

 We talk a lot about foliage when it comes to Christmas stair decor ideas, but it can be used to full effect here, too.
 'The popular mantelscaping trend offers a great excuse to get experimental with Christmas decorating,' says Abi.
 'Fasten evergreen foliage to the mantel from which you can hang decorations and baubles.
 Stagger the hanging heights and mix matte and shiny finishes to craft a considered yet eclectic festive look. '

-If you're looking for a more natural look, use fresh foliage and flowers to create a beautiful display, and extend the decor to the window sills of your living room for a Christmas window for passers-by to enjoy.
+If you're looking for a more natural, minimalist Christmas decor look, use fresh foliage and flowers to create a beautiful display, and extend the decor to the window sills of your living room for a Christmas window for passers-by to enjoy.

 Baubles aren’t just limited to Christmas trees and are a simple way to add more festive touches in the house.
 These would make for great Christmas door decor as well!

 A vintage-inspired cart is a perfect place to store your favorite beverages and some Christmas nibbles; plus a lovely home bar idea.
 But what should you stock on it for visual appeal?
-Wayfair’s Nadia McCowan Hill says: 'Retro coupe glasses and stemless glasses are ideal to serve not only drinks but also their accompaniments, with their gold rims adding extra sparkle to your Christmas decor.'
+'Retro coupe glasses and stemless glasses are ideal to serve not only drinks but also their accompaniments, with their gold rims adding extra sparkle to your Christmas decor,' says Nadia.

 It's also a cute yet chic idea to add foliage, a mini Christmas tree, and mini baubles or presents to the display for a truly festive scene.

 Festive decoration ideas shouldn't be solely restricted to the tree; try giving your Christmas bedroom decor or living room decor a leg up by dressing up the shelves and cabinets for a curated and cozy scene.

-'There is something oh-so-comforting about a classic red and green color palette and traditional Christmas styling,' says Wayfair's Nadia McCowan Hill.
+'There is something oh-so-comforting about a classic red and green color palette and traditional Christmas styling,' says Nadia.
 And when better to indulge in maximalism in interior design than at Christmas?

-'For those who prefer a more pared back mood, consider adding an abundance of cushions, a rich patterned lampshade and a beautifully decorated tree, which will provide a burst of maximalist style that’s easy to change after the festive season.'
+'For those who prefer a more pared-back mood, consider adding an abundance of cushions, a rich patterned lampshade, and a beautifully decorated tree, which will provide a burst of maximalist style that’s easy to change after the festive season.' says Stefan.

 How to decorate a small living room for Christmas

-Just because you're small on space doesn't mean you can't go big on style.
+Just because you have a small home doesn't mean you can't go big on style.

-'We love to get creative, especially with small spaces,' says Cox & Cox Product and Creative Director Dani Taylor.
-'Why not try a smaller table top tree on a sideboard or console table, or add a full pine garland to a mantelpiece or around a mirror – you can wire in your favourite baubles and add lights to create a warm inviting glow.'
+'We love to get creative, especially with small spaces,' says Dani Taylor, creative director at Cox & Cox.
+'Why not try a smaller tabletop tree on a sideboard or console table, or add a full pine garland to a mantelpiece or around a mirror?
+You can wire in your favorite baubles and add lights to create a warm inviting glow.'

-Lindye Galloway, Founder and Chief Creative Officer of Lindye Galloway Design Studio and Shop, says the size of your tree is important in a small area.
+Lindye Galloway, founder of Lindye Galloway Design Studio and Shop, says the size of your tree is important in a small area.
 And before you get one at home, make sure you know all about Christmas tree care.
 'Be sure to get a tree that is relative to the space that it will be in,' she says.
 'If it's too small or too big it won't look right.'

 Where should I put my Christmas tree in the living room?